fincrusia/math_up/README.md

 P(c) @ (7, LET, c, 6)
 ```
 This one is the inverse of *FOUND*- i.e. it gives a real example from the existence.<br>
-It requires a fresh variable to use as an existential bound variable as an argument.<br>
+It requires a fresh variable(i.e. never been used after the last *clean()*) to use as an existential bound variable as an argument.<br>
 Also, of course, an existential statement is required as the only reason.<br>
 <br>
 3-7.
 PUT